issacdowling/Blueberry-Micro/docs/config.md

 ## STT (required)
 ```
+"stt": {
-"stt_model": "Systran/faster-distil-whisper-small.en"
+    "model": "Systran/faster-distil-whisper-small.en"
+},
 ```

-* `stt_model` is the chosen Whisper model to use for STT purposes, and should be able to be entered into the `faster-whisper` Python library
+* `model` is the chosen Whisper model to use for STT purposes, and should be able to be entered into the `faster-whisper` Python library

 ## TTS (required)
 ```
+"tts": {
-"tts_model": "en_US-lessac-high"
+    "model": "en_US-lessac-high"
+},
 ```

-* `tts_model` is the chosen Piper model to use for TTS purposes
+* `model` is the chosen Piper model to use for TTS purposes

 ## MQTT (required)
 ```